askming/daily_poem/README.md

 # Chinese poem app built on Dash

-This is the repo for the "Chinese Poem of the Day" app, which is based on the Plotly Dash framework.
+This is the repo for the "Chinese Poem of the Day" app, which is built with the Plotly Dash framework and hosted in Heroku.

-Poem is provided by [今日诗词 API](https://www.jinrishici.com/doc/) and the accompany picture is from [Unsplash](https://unsplash.com/).
+Poems are provided by [今日诗词 API](https://www.jinrishici.com/doc/) and the accompanying pictures are from [Unsplash](https://unsplash.com/).